 This post contains affiliate links, see my disclosure for details.

 I had such a blast planning this Ocean party for my 5-turning-6 year old.
 At first he said he wanted a megaladon themed party.
 Then it was a dolphin party.
 Then it was a shark party.
 Finally I suggested we do the whole ocean and he thought that was the greatest idea since sliced bread.
-I’m here to share all the details from decorations and games to free printables and shopping links.
+I’m here to share all the details from decorations and games to printables and shopping links.
 I got ya covered!

 Ocean Party Invitation

 Let’s start with invitations of course!
 I love how they turned out.
 It is sized at 5X7.
 I’ve included a blank template in my digital party pack.
 Or if you’d like to order a personalized JPG file for $10 (payable via paypal or venmo @alia-partylikeacherry) you can send the details to email@example.com.

 INSTRUCTIONS ON HOW TO EDIT THIS INVITATION TEMPLATE: